How To Create Personalized Content

 From Masses to the Individual: Cinema Evolved

-Of course, film and video are no longer solely consumed in dark theatres.
+Of course, film and video are no longer solely consumed in dark theaters.
 Video is now used everywhere from cinema to smartphones and beyond.
-We still expect to be entertained via video — but we also expect to be informed, educated, spoken to and heard from, all via the magic of the moving image.
+We still expect to be entertained via video — but we also expect to be informed, educated, spoken to and heard from, all via the magic of the moving image, enhancing the overall user experience.

 The rising curtain is no longer the most common shorthand for, “The show’s about to begin.”
 Clicking “Play” is the modern-day indicator for “showtime.”

 And thus, the creator-audience contract must evolve accordingly.
 It’s no longer just us, the audience, wanting to take a peek at a character’s life for entertainment.
 Video is a form of communication — and communication is a two-way street.
-Technology has led modern consumers to expect their media to observe and understand them.
+Technology has led modern consumers to expect their media to observe and understand them throughout their customer journey and across various touchpoints.

 For instance:

-• Websites now use algorithms to selectively show content based on my preferences, location and behaviour history, giving rise to the “filter bubble.”
+• Websites now use algorithms to selectively show website content on the homepage and other webpages based on my preferences, location and behavioral data history.
+This advanced website personalization gives rise to the “filter bubble.”.

 • Gmail suggests ways to finish sentences based on my own common speech patterns.